-1. Do not become discouraged if some pain persists for a while after surgery.
-The healing process occurs slowly.

-- 2. Your will be given a prescription for a narcotic pain medication.
+- 1. Do not become discouraged if some back and/or leg pain persists for a while after surgery.
+The healing process occurs slowly. - 2.
+You will be given a prescription for narcotic pain medication.
 Remember to use it only as prescribed.
 Narcotic pain medication may cause constipation.
-Drinking at least 6 to 8 glasses of water a day and an over-the-counter stool softner may be helpful. - 3.
+Drink as much water as you can possibly tolerate and an over-the-counter stool softener may be helpful. - 3.
 Pain medication refills are only given during office hours.
-Do not wait until you run out of medication to call the office and plan on several days for your call to be received and the prescription refilled. - 4.
-You may use an ice-pack over your incisions to decrease swelling and discomfort.
+Do not wait until you run out before you call the office or the pharmacy for a refill. - 4.
+You may use an ice pack over your incision and bone graft site to decrease swelling and discomfort.

-Ice Bag
+Ice Bags

-- 1. 3 cups of water.
+- 1. 3-cups of water.

-- 2. 1 cup of rubbing alcohol.
+- 2. 1-cup of rubbing alcohol.

-- 3. 2 quart-size zip-lock bags.
+- 3. 2 ea. quart size zip-lock bags.

-Mix above ingredients together, divide mixture into the zip-lock bags equally and freeze until the mix turns to slush.
-Always place a towel next to your skin then apply the ice to the area 4 times a day for 20 minutes.
-You may reuse the ice packs.
+Mix above ingredients together, divide mixture into the zip-lock bags equally and freeze until mix turns to slush.
+Put towel next to skin then apply ice to area (4) times a day for 15-minutes.
+(May re-use ice packs).